When television icon and business leader Oprah Winfrey opened a girl’s academy in South Africa in 2007, many dismissed the idea as a publicity stunt.

 Educating girls is a profitable investment for any developing country as this goes a long way in creating changes in various communities.

-A Dorm matron was also accused of abusing the girls, she was later dismissed.
+A dorm matron was also accused of abusing the girls and was later dismissed.

 These girls were in great need and the academy was their beacon of hope.

-Oprah’s gesture reminds me of an Irish singer called Bob Geldof who saw Ethiopian children starving, and was driven to tears.
-He later founded band Aid, and brought in the celebrity crowd who raised millions of dollars to feed the starving population.
+Oprah’s gesture reminds me of Irish singer Bob Geldof who saw Ethiopian children starving, and was driven to tears.
+He later founded band Aid, and brought in the celebrity crowd, who raised millions of dollars to feed the starving population.

-Bono argues that wiping $350 billion from their books, African nations would be free to spend more on health care and education, rather than pay down the principal on loans procured by corrupt and sometimes long-gone governments, he argues.
-A worthy cause, many would nod in agreement.
+Bono argues that wiping $350 billion from their books, African nations would be free to spend more on health care and education, rather than repay the principal on loans procured by corrupt and sometimes long-gone governments.
+A worthy cause, many would nod in agreement with.

-World tennis champion Serena Williams have also followed into Oprah’s footsteps and opened two secondary schools in eastern parts of Kenya in 2008 and 2010 respectively.
-Those are Serena Williams Secondary School in Matooni and Wee Secondary School in Makueni.
-The institutions were built through partnership between the Build African Schools initiative and Hewlett Packard.
+World tennis champion Serena Williams has also followed Oprah’s footsteps and opened two secondary schools in eastern Kenya in 2008 and 2010 respectively.
+Serena Williams Secondary School in Matooni and Wee Secondary School in Makueni, were built through partnership between the Build African Schools initiative and Hewlett Packard.

 Her move was informed by the plight of the children from that region and since they were many, she thought giving them education would be the best way to lift them from poverty.

-Some very bright children in Africa are hindered from achieving their dreams since they cannot afford education and Serena has also shown some genuine humanitarian concern to reach out to the needy.
+Some very bright children in Africa were hindered from achieving their dreams since they could not afford education and Serena has also shown some genuine humanitarian concern to reach out to the needy.

-Now, other celebrities are pouring into the continent in hordes, not with the sophisticated message of debt cancellation or debt relief or education like Oprah but with something different.
-The latest fad is to adopt ‘poor’ children.
-Starting with American pop idol Madonna, who is ‘fond’ of Malawian babies, others have followed the suit.
+Now, other celebrities were pouring into the continent, not with the sophisticated message of debt cancellation or debt relief or education like Oprah, but with something different.

-Madonna made another trip to adopt another ‘poor’ African baby Mercy Chifundo James at the time when she had just divorced her star husband Guy Ritchie.
-She was however given green lights by Malawi Government to adopt, an indication of how laws can be bended where fame and money are involved.
+Madonna made another trip to adopt another ‘poor’ African baby Mercy Chifundo James at the time she had just divorced her star husband Guy Ritchie.

-On the same year, she announced she was going to build an elite academy for poor girls which was such a sweet music in a country where only 33 per cent of girls attend secondary school.
+In the same year, Madonna announced she was going to build an elite academy for poor girls, which was such sweet music in a country where only 33 per cent of girls attended secondary school.

-However, after displacing villagers and making government spend on title deeds on the 117 acre of land, Madonna abandoned the project; she now says she will build 10 schools in rural areas.
+However, after displacing villagers and making the government spend on title deeds on the 117-acre of land, Madonna abandoned the project.
+She now says she will build 10 schools in rural areas.

-It is doubtful whether these ‘super stars’ who adopt African children have put much thought into the cultural dilemmas and adjustments the adopted children are forced to go through.
+It is doubtful whether these ‘super stars’, who adopt African children have put much thought into the cultural dilemmas and adjustments those adopted were forced to go through.

-Building a school or a home for those children like Oprah Winfrey did in South Africa or Serena Williams did in Kenya could be more beneficial to the children and to the larger community than handpicking a few African babies then sitting back to bask in glory and fame’ to highlight their concerns against poverty’.
+Building a school or a home like Oprah did in South Africa or Serena Williams did in Kenya could be more beneficial to the children and to the larger community than handpicking a few African babies then sitting back to bask in glory and fame to highlight their concerns against poverty.

-In view of the above, Oprah and Serena are doing Africa proud by offering education to many as opposed to other foreign celebrities who think adoption is ideal solution to the often impossible circumstances confronting many needy children across the continent.
+In view of the above, Oprah and Serena were doing Africa proud by offering education to many as opposed to other foreign celebrities who think adoption was the solution to the circumstances confronting many needy children across the continent.